KadisonM/KadisonM/README.md

 ### Hello there!

 🇦🇺 I am Kadison McLellan.
-I am an Australian highschool student who aspires to be a software developer.
+I am an Australian high school student who aspires to be a software developer.

 ✏️ My biggest goal is to better my everyday life and productivity.
 Many of my projects are aimed towards improving quality of life for myself and others.